wllacer/dana-cube/docs/tree_api.md

 ### getPayload(self):

-Returns a list with the values of the payload (columns 1 .. of the current row
+Returns a list with the values of the _payload_ (columns 1 .. of the current row

 ### setPayload(self,lista):

-Updates in one step all the values of the payload.
+Updates in one step all the values of the _payload_

 If len(lista) < len(vector) only those values get updated; otherwise the vector will be expanded as apropiate

 * Input parameters
-     __lista__ a list with the new values for the vector
+     * __lista__ a list with the new values for the vector

 ### lenPayload(self):

-Length of the payload for this __numRecords__
+Length of the _payload_ for this row

 * Returns
-Length of the payload
+    * Length of the payload

 * implementation notes

-QStandardItem.columnCount() does not seem to work, it should be lenPayload = columnCount -1.
+_QStandardItem.columnCount()_ does not seem to work, it should be lenPayload = columnCount -1.
-In this case the use of the generator seems not that performant
+In this case the use of the generator seems not to be that performant

 ### getPayloadItem(self,idx):